-The emitted particles are then tracked through the gun and solenoid fields to the position of the first screen.
 There are several features related to the discretisation of the FEM nature of this model.
 A tetrahedral mesh is used solve the EM field, which better describes curved surfaces compared to a hexahededral mesh; however the PIC simulation uses a hexahedral mesh to track the particles through the field.
 The particle generation uses triangulation to model emission points over the 3-D surfaces of the gun.
 The parameters of each discretisation, and compatibility between them, may affect both the fine and coarse results of the simulation.
 In the simulations of the simpler pre-upgrade gun~[\onlinecite{jackson:ipac17-wepab088}], convergence of the amount of charge emitted for each surface was achieved by choosing a sufficiently dense set of mesh parameters.
-The more complex geometries of the upgraded gun proved did not allow convergence to be achieved.
+The more complex geometries of the upgraded gun did not allow convergence to be achieved; the amount of charge emitted particularly from the curved surfaces of the cathode region continued to vary as the mesh density was increased.
+The mesh density was increased up to the point where simulation time became impractical, and at this stage the emitted charge from the cathode rim still varied by around 20 \% for a 10 \% increase in mesh density.

 The goal of the studies was to examine the appearance of the dark current on the screen, and so convergence of the total emitted and transported charge was not necessary, as long as the parameterisation was sufficent to achieve physically reasonable results (i.e. demonstrating sufficient symmetry and uniformity).